 Our Education and Prevention Department offers STD testing on Wednesday nights from 4:00 pm -8:00 pm.
 We test for syphilis, gonorrhea, chlamydia, and HIV.
 All Wednesday night testing is free and confidential.

 Early detection is a key component in successful cancer treatment.
 Many individuals in the LGBTQ+ community miss out on important cancer screenings that can provide early detection.
-At Alder Health Services, we can help you get free or reduced cost screenings and treatment for cervical and breast or chest cancer.

 The following are guidelines.
 You should discuss your need for screening with a health care provider.